Youth Ministry for Grades 6-12

 Explore our programs

 Youth ministry extends well beyond the walls of our church.
-Retreats, mission trips and service projects and classes give youth the opportunity to experience God and support each other in many settings.
+Retreats, mission trips, service projects and classes give youth the opportunity to support one another in their journeys, as well as, opportunities to experience and share God’s love.

 Sunday mornings at church